fivedogit/hackbook-chromex/README.md

-#HN2GO Chrome extension source
+#Hackbook Chrome extension source

-HN2GO lets you follow other HN users and get notified when they do stuff.
+Hackbook lets you follow other HN users and get notified when they do stuff.

-HN2GO is not affiliated with or endorsed by HN or YCombinator
+Hackbook is not affiliated with or endorsed by HN or YCombinator